HL7/FHIRPath/spec/fluentpath.md

 If the input collection contains a single item of type string, the function will return the input string with all instances of `pattern` replaced with `substitution`.
 If the substitution is the empty string, the instances of the pattern are removed from the input string.
 If the pattern is the empty string, every character in the input string is surrounded by the substitution, e.g. `'abc'.replace('','x')` becomes `'xaxbxcx'`.

 #### matches(regex : string) : boolean
 If the input collection contains a single item of type string, the function will return `true` when the value matches the given regular expression.
-Regular expressions are supposed to work culture invariant, case-sensitive and in 'single line' mode and allow Unicode characters.
+Regular expressions should function consistently, regardless of any culture- and locale-specific settings in the environment, should be case-sensitive, use 'single line' mode and allow Unicode characters.

 #### replaceMatches(regex : string, substitution: string) : string
 If the input collection contains a single item of type string, the function will match the input using the regular expression in `regex` and replace each match with the `substitution` string.
 The substitution may refer to identified match groups in the regular expression.